 Here’s a jumping-off point to do this foundation work if you haven't already.
 You should be able to simply and clearly explain these few key areas of your business:

-· Your brand values - Your core brand values are the beliefs that you, as a company, stand for.
+Your core brand values are the beliefs that you, as a company, stand for.
 They serve as the compass that guides your brand story, actions, behaviors, and decision-making process.
 There will be times in business when you have to make tough choices.

-· Your brand voice (messaging) - is the uniformity in selection of words, the attitude and values of the brand while addressing the target audience or others.
+The uniformity in selection of words, the attitude and values of the brand while addressing the target audience or others.
 It is how a brand conveys its brand personality to the external audience.

-· Your core pillars - The pillars are the mission, values, purpose, positioning, voice, tone, look and feel.
+The pillars are the mission, values, purpose, positioning, voice, tone, look and feel.
 These become your compass—the lens through which you evaluate all decisions at every level of the organization.

-· Who your ideal client is - The "bullseye" client, the dream client.
+The "bullseye" client, the dream client.
 Get very clear on the details.

-· What it is that you sell and prices - your offerings, your products, how your structure them and the pricing.
+Your offerings, your products, how your structure them and the pricing.

 Now, get to it and set your foundation because this is what's going to allow you to make the sales that you actually want.